pavelpicka/vscode-qrun/README.md

 1. Install the extension
 2. Open a workspace/folder in VS Code
-3. Configure tasks in `.vscode/quickrun.json` (create it if it doesn't exist)
+3. Configure tasks in `.vscode/qrun.json` (create it if it doesn't exist)
-4. Access tasks through the QuickRun activity panel
+4. Access tasks through the QRun activity panel

 ## Configuration

-QuickRun uses a configuration file located at `.vscode/quickrun.json` in your workspace.
+QRun uses a configuration file located at `.vscode/qrun.json` in your workspace.

 ### Example Configuration